 The market price of our common stock could decline as a result of sales of substantial amounts of our common stock in the public market, or the perception that these sales could occur.
 In addition, these factors could make it more difficult for us to raise funds through future offerings of common stock.
-We have recently issued a significant number of shares of common stock and the number of outstanding shares has increased from 12,170,795 shares as of March 31, 2012 to 27,204,721 as of August 6, 2012.
+We have recently issued a significant number of shares of common stock and the number of outstanding shares has increased from 5,894,176 shares as of December 31, 2011 to 27,382,830 as of November 1, 2012.
 In June of 2012 we issued to Intrexon 4,392,425 shares of our common stock which are subject to piggy -back registration rights.
-On or about July 31, 2012, we issued 8,666,665 shares of Common Stock to investors and Warrants to purchase an additional 771,169 shares of Common Stock to the placement agent and pursuant to a Registration Rights Agreement we are required to register these shares and warrant shares for resale.
-Upon effectiveness of a registration statement these shares may be resold in the open market.
-As of August 6, 2012, there were 27,204,721 shares of our common stock outstanding, with another 2,477,313 shares of common stock issuable upon exercise of warrants to investors, 660,425 shares issuable upon exercise of options outstanding and an additional 64,262 shares available for option grants under our 2002 Amended and Restated Stock Option Plan ("Stock Incentive Plan").
-The issuance of shares of our common stock under our Stock Incentive Plan is covered by Form S-8 registration statements we filed with the Securities and Exchange Commission, or SEC, and upon exercise of the options, such shares may be resold into the market.
+On July 31, 2012, we issued 8,666,665 shares of Common Stock to investors and Warrants to purchase an additional 771,169 shares of Common Stock to the placement agent and pursuant to a Registration Rights Agreement we are required to register these shares and warrant shares for resale.
+On August 31, we filed a Registration Statement on Form S-I to register the resale of these shares by the purchasers.
+The Registration Statement as amended was declared effective by the SEC on September 26, 2012.
+Accordingly, these shares may be resold in the open market.
+As of November 1, 2012, there were 27,382,830 shares of our common stock outstanding, with another 3,235,9823 shares of common stock issuable upon exercise of warrants to investors, 660,425 shares issuable upon exercise of options outstanding and an additional 2,760,548 shares available for option grants under our Amended and Restated 2012 Equity Incentive Plan ("Stock Incentive Plan").
+The issuance of shares of our common stock under our 2012 Equity Incentive Plan is covered by Form S-8 registration statements we filed with the Securities and Exchange Commission, or SEC, and upon exercise of the options, such shares may be resold into the market.
 We have also issued shares of common stock and warrants in connection with previous private placements.
 Such shares are available for resale as well as certain of the shares of common stock issuable upon exercise of the warrants.
-We have also issued shares of our common stock in the private placement and financing transaction which are deemed to be "restricted securities," as that term is defined in Rule 144 promulgated under the Securities Act of 1933, as amended, or Securities Act, and such shares may be resold pursuant to the provisions of Rule 144.
+We have also issued shares of our common stock in the private placement and financing transaction, which are deemed to be "restricted securities," as that term is defined in Rule 144 promulgated under the Securities Act of 1933, as amended, or Securities Act, and such shares may be resold pursuant to the provisions of Rule 144.
 The resale of shares acquired from us in private transactions could cause our stock price to decline significantly.